 Dr. Angelica Prodan, Coordinator

-- Students enrolled in this class will explore the technique and skills needed to perform on the organ.
+- Students enrolled in this class will explore the technique and skills needed to perform on both the organ and the harpsichord.

-- Students will have a hand-on opportunity to perform on the three University of Redlands organs, including the Casavant organ in the Memorial Chapel.
+- For the Organ segment, students will have a hands-on opportunity to learn a piece to perform for their parents on the great Casavant organ in the Memorial Chapel.

-- This class is ideal for students who have little or no organ background.
+- This class is ideal for students who have little or no organ or harpsichord background.

 Erika Ramos, Coordinator

 - Sight Reading is one of the most important skills for pianists.